frostschutz/Kobo/ScreenSaver/README.txt

 This mod displays a random PNG image on sleep/poweroff.

-You can put your images in a hidden .ScreenSaver folder.
+You can put your images in the .addons/screensaver folder.

 The image must be in PNG format, extension .png (lower case).
-Not too many files in total (at most 1000 or so).
+Not too many files in total (at most 1000 or so, short filenames are better).

-The mod can be uninstalled by creating a ".ScreenSaver/uninstall" file.
+The mod can be uninstalled by creating ".addons/screensaver/uninstall"